 The overall property tax impact in a calendar year is affected by four main factors: assessment Impacts; Education tax rates, municipal levy requirement and tax policy decisions.
-During the review and approval of the 2020 Tax Supported Operating Budget, the impacts of re-assessment, final Provincial Education tax rates and the levy requirements for 2020 were factored into the estimated tax impacts on the average assessed properties in the major tax classes.
-The Education tax rates were final at that time, however, the impacts of tax policy decisions, as outlined in this report, were not established (although all tax policy decisions made in 2019 applicable for 2020, were utilized for the analysis of tax impacts).
-As well, additional changes to the year end assessment roll were not incorporated into the budgeted tax rate calculation.
+During the review and approval of the 2022 Tax Supported Operating Budget, the impacts of re-assessment, final Provincial Education tax rates and the levy requirements for 2022 were factored into the estimated tax impacts on the average assessed properties in the major tax classes.
+The Education tax rates were final at that time, however, the impacts of tax policy decisions, as outlined in this report, were not established (although all tax policy decisions made in 2021 applicable for 2022, were utilized for the analysis of tax impacts).
+As well, additional changes to the yearend assessment roll were not incorporated into the budgeted tax rate calculation.

-Like both 2018 and 2019, where the Province enacted limited tax legislative changes, there are minor changes from the year over year impacts on the various property classes reflected within the 2020 Tax Supported Operating Budget document.
+Like recent years where the Province enacted limited tax legislative changes, there are minor changes from the year over year impacts on the various property classes reflected within the 2022 Tax Supported Operating Budget document.